MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention.md

 You can very efficiently apply a single policy to multiple locations, or to specific locations or users.

-You can also apply a policy to all content or to content when it meets specific conditions, such as content containing keywords or [types of sensitive information](what-the-sensitive-information-types-look-for.md).
+You can also apply a policy to all content or to content when it meets specific conditions, such as content that contains keywords or [types of sensitive information](what-the-sensitive-information-types-look-for.md).

 #### Use Preservation Lock to comply with regulatory requirements